 As well as a PAC code, you also need to sign up with a plan on a new network.
 If you’re not sure what to go for, take a look at the phone deals and SIM Only deals on our site, as you can easily compare and filter deals to find exactly what you need.

-Then just place your order, wait for it to arrive, and activate your new SIM card.
+If you’re not offered this or don’t yet have your PAC code, simply wait for your order to arrive, and activate your new SIM card.
 Make sure you’ve activated it (and received a new temporary number) before moving on to step 3.

 Step 3 - Give your VOXI PAC code to your new network

-Finally, you’ll want to give your PAC code to the new network you’ve joined, and the process for this varies a little depending on which network that is, but generally it just involves filling in a short online form.
+Finally, if you didn’t enter your PAC code during checkout above, you’ll want to give your PAC code to the new network you’ve joined, and the process for this varies a little depending on which network that is, but generally it just involves filling in a short online form.

 The chart below contains links to those forms for most of the UK’s networks, so just click through to the form for the network you’ve joined.